Nominating and Corporate Governance Committee Charter

 A. Board Candidates and Nominees

-The Committee, with the assistance of the Special Nominating Subcommittees, as appropriate, shall have the following authority and responsibilities with respect to Board candidates and nominees:
+The Committee shall have the following authority and responsibilities with respect to Board candidates and nominees:

-1. To assist in identifying and recruiting director nominees for election by the stockholders or appointment by the Board, as the case may, including persons suggested by stockholders or others.
+1. To assist in identifying and recruiting director nominees for election by the stockholders or appointment by the Board, as the case may be, including persons suggested by stockholders or others.

 2. To review the background and qualifications of individuals being considered as director candidates.
 Among the qualifications considered in the selection of candidates, the Committee shall look at the following attributes and criteria of candidates: experience, knowledge, skills, expertise, diversity, personal and professional integrity, character, business judgment, time availability in light of other commitments, dedication, independence and such other relevant factors that the Committee considers appropriate in the context of the needs of the Board.

-3. To review the suitability for continued service as a director of each Board member (A) at the time of annual nomination for re-election and (B) in the event that (i) an employee director’s employment with the Company is terminated for any reason, (ii) a non-employee director changes his or her primary job responsibility in effect at the time such director was most recently elected to the Board or (iii) other change in status that makes termination of service desirable or in the best interest of the Company.
+3. To review the suitability for continued service as a director of each Board member (A) at the time of annual nomination for re-election and (B) in the event that (i) an employee director’s employment with the Company is terminated for any reason, (ii) a non-employee director changes his or her primary job responsibility in effect at the time such director was most recently elected to the Board, (iii) a director offers his or her resignation after failing to receive more votes cast “for” than “against” his or her re-election or (iv) other change in status that makes termination of service desirable or in the best interest of the Company.

 4. To evaluate and approve, in accordance with Company policy, requests from directors who seek board memberships at other publicly held companies, provided that no director shall serve on more than four other boards of publicly held companies, and provided further that directors who are members of management shall also seek such approval from the Board.